cap-security-cartel/report-generator/source/report.md

 2. Vulnerable to various small-loan attack vectors, including Sybil attacks where an attacker creates many small positions
 3. Less efficient from a gas and accounting perspective

-## Recommendation Add a check in both the `repay()` and `liquidate()` functions to ensure that if the remaining debt after the operation is not zero, it must remain above the minimum borrow threshold.
+**Recommendation:** Add a check in both the `repay()` and `liquidate()` functions to ensure that if the remaining debt after the operation is not zero, it must remain above the minimum borrow threshold.
 This approach ensures that:
 1. Normal repayments either fully clear the debt or maintain the minimum required amount
 2. Liquidations can still occur for small positions but generally avoid leaving dust amounts
 3. The protocol maintains efficiency by preventing a proliferation of small positions